alhdzsz/academic_website/content/post/reticulate/index.md

 ## Reticulate

 Let's see if this works!
 I will try to insert raw html code.
-[The Reticulate Package Tutorial](https://alhdzsz.netlify.app/post/reticulate/reticulate.html).
+Link to the [The Reticulate Package Tutorial](https://alhdzsz.netlify.app/post/reticulate/reticulate.html).

 ## License